 - Other seasonings, to taste (parsley, garlic, chives, chile powder, cumin, etc.)

-- 4 Tbsp. coconut oil, butter, schmaltz or pastured lard (where to find online)
+- 4 Tbsp. coconut oil, butter, schmaltz, bacon grease, or pastured lard

-- If you are using rutabaga, celery root or butternut squash, peel them before grating.
+- If you are using rutabaga, celery root or butternut squash, peel them thoroughly before grating.

 - In the food processor, grate/shred the root veggies and the onion together for a total of about 10 cups of shreds.
 (You can obviously use a box grater for this, but I think it’s exhausting and time consuming.)

-- Use your hands to put all the freshly shredded veggies into a nut milk bag, bundle of cheesecloth or fine sieve.
-(I find the nut milk bag easiest.)
+- Use your hands to put the shredded veggies into a nut milk bag, bundle of cheesecloth or fine sieve.
+(I find using a nut milk bag to be easiest.)

-- Squeeze as much water out of the veggies as you can so the shreds are as dry as possible.
+- Squeeze as much liquid out of the veggies as you can so the shreds are as dry as possible.

-- Place the dried shreds into a bowl and add 2 beaten eggs, salt and seasonings.
+- Place the dried shreds into a bowl and add 2 beaten eggs and seasonings.

 - Mix thoroughly with your hands to separate and coat all the shreds in the egg.

-- Heat a skillet to medium heat and melt about 1/8 inch of coconut oil, butter, schmaltz (chicken fat) or lard into it.
+- Heat a skillet to medium heat and melt about 1/8 inch of coconut oil, butter, schmaltz (chicken fat) bacon grease or lard into it.

 - With your fingers, grab a small “nest” of shredded veggies and place it onto the hot, oiled skillet.
 You should be able to fit at least four “nests” onto the skillet.
 Press them flat into pancakes with your spatula.